LACMIP/emu/docs/_documentation/typecollection.md

    --- | ---
    1 | In *LACMIP Type No.*, enter the type number.
    2 | Select the binoculars icon to execute the query.
    3 | If no records are returned using *LACMIP Type No.*, but the catalog number is indicated on an old specimen label in the box, use it to search for the specimen in *Cat.
-No.*.
-In [this example](https://lacmip.github.io/emu/assets/images/cataloging_edits.jpg), you would search for "23225.291" or "31458.1".
+No.* In [this example](https://lacmip.github.io/emu/assets/images/cataloging_edits.jpg), you would search for "23225.291" or "31458.1".
    4 | If no records are returned and you are certain there were no typos in your searches, ask the collections staff for help.

 Once you get comfortable with EMu, tips on searching for records can be found [here]({{ site.baseurl }}/documentation/modes/#search-mode).